 I had to go all out with the Hazelnut Profiteroles on my first dessert selection.
 Therefore, I recommend finding someone to help you share this dessert.

-Think chocolate icing, puffy profiteroles, and hazelnut cream combined to make the most scrumptious miniature croquembouche.
+Think chocolate icing, puffy profiteroles, and hazelnut cream combined to make this scrumptious miniature croquembouche.

 This tiny tower of sweet is immensely rich and flavorful.
 If you are on your own, I recommend cutting it in half and storing the rest in your hotel room’s fridge to enjoy the next day.

 I returned to Disney’s Riviera for lunch one day in the Spring.
 I spent most of the day in the Epcot Resorts area, and when I returned to my car that evening, I stopped in Le Petit Cafe for a dessert.

 The fruit tart is probably the least rich of the desserts at Le Petit.
 However, it won’t leave you feeling like you’ve been hanging out in Sugar Rush with Vanellope Von Schweetz all day.

 The tart consists of a simple shortbread crust, traditional pastry cream, and fresh fruits.
 That red circle in the middle is a raspberry mousse with a candy coating.
 The mousse provides the actual rich part of the dessert, adding a surprise flavor and texture.

-As if the dessert wasn’t rich enough with those touches of edible gold foil on top.
+As if the dessert wasn’t decadent enough, there are those touches of edible gold foil on top.
 It’s all very French.

-I loved the tart and appreciated the fact it was topped with fresh fruit and not overly sweet.
+I loved the tart and appreciated that it was topped with fresh fruit and not overly sweet.
 It’s a beautiful dessert to look at, photograph, and enjoy.
 But so far, that seems to be the case with all the desserts here.

-With that being said, I can’t wait to get back and try my next item.
-I’ll make sure to add it in here!
-But I think the real question is, what are you going to try on your next visit to Le Petit Cafe?
+I can’t wait to get back and try another treat!
+But I think the real question is, what will you try on your next visit to Le Petit Cafe?